-In order to avoid communication interference, the ends of the CAN bus must be fitted with terminating resistors.
+In order to avoid communication interference, the ends of the CAN bus must have terminating resistors.

 One end of the CAN bus is at the control panel, which has an integral terminating resistor.
-The other end at the power source must be fitted with the terminating resistor, as shown on the right.
+The other end at the power source must have a terminating resistor, as shown on the right.